numiralofe/fuzzy-sec/pages/resource_management.md

 nomad server join eu-dc1-fuzz-sec:4648
 ```

-3 -  And then because we have tempated quemu images we can use nomad to start deploying quemu workloads to the created resource.
+3 -  And then because we have templated quemu images we can use nomad to start deploying quemu workloads to the created resource.

 nomad job to deploy and start vm's on the new resource: